Two alternative Eastward routes:

 Trinity House is responsible for all navigation aids around England, Wales, and the Channel Islands, while other local port and harbour authorities manage their own areas.
 There is no single "factory" where all buoys are made; rather, they are sourced from commercial manufacturers and maintained at various depots.

-- Trinity House: As the General Lighthouse Authority for England and Wales, it maintains approximately 450 buoys and inspects many others.
-Historically, their primary workshop was Trinity Buoy Wharfin London, which closed in 1988.
+Trinity House: As the General Lighthouse Authority for England and Wales, it maintains approximately 450 buoys and inspects many others.
+Historically, their primary workshop was Trinity Buoy Wharf in London, which closed in 1988.
 Today, Trinity House operates from various bases, including its Harwich headquarters, to deploy and service buoys using vessels like the THV Galatea.

-- Local Authorities: Individual port and harbour authorities, as well as operators of wind farms and utility companies, are responsible for deploying and maintaining buoys in their specific jurisdictions.
+Individual port and harbour authorities, as well as operators of wind farms and utility companies, are responsible for deploying and maintaining buoys in their specific jurisdictions.

-- Scotland and Isle of Man: In these areas, buoys are managed by the Northern Lighthouse Board.
+Scotland and Isle of Man: In these areas, buoys are managed by the Northern Lighthouse Board.

 The actual buoys and components (such as lights, fog signals, and top marks) are manufactured by a range of specialist commercial companies.
 These companies produce durable buoys made of materials like steel, plastic, or fiberglass designed to withstand harsh marine conditions.